-Now is the time to explore options that can improve the alignment of your people, processes, and technology to avoid recurring issues during the next disruption.
+It's time to look back and explore options that can improve the alignment of your people, processes, and technology to avoid recurring issues during the next disruption.

 The accounting system that you first relied on to manage finances and operations may no longer meet the needs of an ever-changing business environment.
 One option to improve adaptability and enable real-time financial data is to implement cloud accounting software.
 By working in the cloud, businesses remove the need for employees to connect remotely to a physical server, allowing for better performance and reducing reliance upon dedicated IT team support.
 This type of resource provides increased flexibility and scalability to better manage accounts payable, accounts receivable, and functions that support with your day-to-day operations including purchasing, project management, and customer billing.
 Through the use of a best-in-class solution, you can further accelerate processes surrounding the movement of cash and gain better visibility into cash position.

 Sage Intacct, for instance, provides scalability, supports multiple locations and entities, and provides flexible multi-dimensional data capture and reporting.
 True cloud solutions such as Sage Intacct are designed to handle crisis situations by regularly testing all disaster recovery scenarios.
 This provides peace of mind that your financial application is consistently secure, reliable, and available.

 Now may be the time to explore alternative staffing models, such as outsourcing back office functions to a trusted partner.
 Collaborating with a team of outsourced accounting professionals provides you with a wide range of solutions to best meet your needs.
-Outsourcing can help safeguard you from staffing challenges in a fluctuating job market by providing access to experienced staff—whether you need help with day-to-day tasks or even an outsourced CFO.
+Outsourcing can help you adapt to staffing challenges in a fluctuating job market by providing access to experienced staff—whether you need help with day-to-day tasks or even an outsourced CFO.
 Partners can develop cash flow projections, decipher and understand complicated regulations, and identify how it may impact your company’s finances.
 An outsourced accounting partner can support your accounting function using efficient processes and provide access to best-in-class technology, so your organization can reap the benefits of modern software.